lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.15 Arrival at Baruk's Office ~ No.54 Fight against Ilene    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | None    |

-Junkland doesn't need to visited until towards the end of the story in case you just want to advance the main plot.
+Junkland doesn't need to be visited until towards the end of the story in case you just want to advance the main plot.
 However, to view this Side-Quest, you need to visit Junkland very early in the story.
-Near the armorer in Junkland, Philia is unable to handle the power stench in the air and falls ill.
+Near the armorer in Junkland, Philia is unable to handle the powerful stench in the air and falls ill.
 Do not fret - this event has no bearing on her actual status in game.